pichael31/Sweeper/README.md

 # Sweeper
-Python program that solves minesweeper puzzles from old school MS.
+Unique python program that solves minesweeper puzzles from old school MS.

 This is the link I used to download MS: http://www.minesweeper.info/downloads/WinmineXP.html.